-Although the elements in these networks are in fact modelled mass-spring damper systems, for the sake of convenience they will henceforth be referred to simply as springs.
+Although the elements in these networks are in fact modeled mass-spring-damper systems, for the sake of convenience they will henceforth be referred to simply as springs.

 The spring networks used here are based upon those in Hauser et al. [11] (Figure 2).
-The springs are connected to each other in a 2-dimensional plane.
+The springs are connected to each other in a two-dimensional plane.
 Effects such as gravity and friction are neglected in order to simplify the model.
-The two outermost nodes in a selected axis are fixed while the rest move freely.
+The two outermost nodes on a selected axis are fixed while the rest move freely.
 A subset of the free nodes receive inputs in the form of applied forces.
-Input forces are applied in a single axis, although this is also for simplification and is by no means a requirement of the model.
-Reservoir elements were modelled as non-linear springs, defined by the state equations:
+Input forces are applied along a single axis, although this is also for simplification and is by no means a requirement of the model.
+Reservoir elements were modeled as nonlinear springs, defined by the state equations:

-$$x_2 = \dot{x_1} \tag{4}$$
+$$x_2 = \dot{x}1 \tag{4}$$